peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         System.Decimal value);

- Converts a .NET decimal to a CBOR object.
+ Converts a.NET decimal to a CBOR object.

   <b>Parameters:</b>

  * <i>value</i>: The parameter  <i>value</i>
  is a Decimal object.

 <b>Return Value:</b>

-A CBORObject object with the same value as the .NET decimal.
+A CBORObject object with the same value as the.NET decimal.

 <a id="FromObject_uint"></a>
 ### FromObject